 Smyrna Child and Elder Care Facilities Have Allegedly Abused and Taken Advantage of Clients

 When an organization assumes control over the daily minutiae of a person’s life, down to when and how the person’s basic physical needs are met, it also assumes a great deal of responsibility for that person’s wellbeing.
-This is true whether the control lasts for a few hours, or continues indefinitely.
+This is true whether the control lasts for a few hours or continues indefinitely.
+In situations where someone’s health and safety are at risk due to negligence or harm, seeking legal guidance from a Personal injury lawyer in Atlanta, GA can be crucial to ensuring their rights and pursuing justice.

 For example, owners of businesses like daycare centers and healthcare facilities must actively assess and meet clients’ needs, rather than simply providing a hazard-free space.
 Failure to deliver consistent, adequate care in these settings is a form of negligence.